Pricing Engine

 THEN apply 15% volume discount

-Rules can cascade and combine, letting you model complex pricing strategies.
-The key is that rules execute consistently—no sales rep guesses at the right discount or forgets to apply a contractual rate.
+Rules can cascade and combine, letting you model complex pricing strategies without writing custom code.
+The key is that rules execute consistently.
+No sales rep guesses at the right discount or forgets to apply a contractual rate.

 Calculation Engine

 The computational core applies rates and rules to input data.
-For usage-based pricing, this means:
+For consumption-based billing, this means:

 1. Aggregating raw usage events